ZhgChg.Li

 3. App Release Messages

-After the app is released to users, there is another common internal workflow: sending release notifications to relevant teams, listing tasks included in the version, and completing related tasks.
+After the app is released to users, another common internal workflow is sending release notifications to relevant teams, listing tasks included in the version, and completing related tasks.

 Before:

-Only manual, scheduled automatic, or using email triggered with Gmail Filter + Google Apps Script.
+Only manual, scheduled automation, or using email combined with Gmail Filter + Google Apps Script to trigger.

 After: